John Fetterman: China

+Greenland

+In January 2025, Fetterman said he was open to Trump's proposed United States acquisition of Greenland, and later joked he wanted to be appointed "Pope of Greenland".
+He said it was a "responsible conservation", including "buying it out" like the Louisiana Purchase.

+Iran

+In 2025, Fetterman took a hardline stance on Iran’s nuclear program, telling the Washington Free Beacon, "Waste that shit", and calling for its destruction.
+He argued there is no negotiating with a regime that has destabilized the region for decades and said the U.S. has "an incredible window... to strike and destroy Iran's nuclear facilities."
+Fetterman added, "The negotiations should be comprised [sic] 30,000-pound bombs and the IDF", and later posted on X that Iran's nuclear program's only purpose is to create weapons, urging full U.S. military support in assisting Israel to eliminate it.

+Israeli-Palestinian conflict

-Fetterman is a strong supporter of Israel–United States relations and said if he is elected as a U.S. senator, he will "lean in" on the "relationship between the United States and Israel".
-He said that the U.S.–Israel relationship "is a special one that needs to be safeguarded, protected, supported and nurtured through legislation and all available diplomatic efforts in the region".
-He supports United States foreign aid to Israel, including Iron Dome funding.
+Fetterman strongly supports Israel and the Israel–United States relationship.
+During his campaign, he said that as a U.S. senator he would "lean in" on the "relationship between the United States and Israel", adding that the U.S.–Israel relationship "is a special one that needs to be safeguarded, protected, supported and nurtured through legislation and all available diplomatic efforts in the region".
+He supports United States military aid to Israel, including Iron Dome funding.
 Fetterman criticized congressional Democrats who voted against Iron Dome funding, calling them "fringe" and "extreme".
-He has said he supports Israel's right to defend itself and is "passionate" in his opposition to the Boycott, Divestment and Sanctions movement.
-He supported a law signed by Pennsylvania governor Tom Wolf that barred Pennsylvania from entering into contracts with companies that boycott Israel.
-He supports a two-state solution and the expansion of the Abraham Accords, the Arab-Israeli agreements brokered under the Trump administration.
+He has said he supports "Israel's right to defend itself" and is "passionate" in his opposition to the Boycott, Divestment and Sanctions movement.
+He supported an anti-BDS law signed by Pennsylvania governor Tom Wolf that barred Pennsylvania from entering into contracts with companies that boycott Israel.
+He supported a two-state solution and the expansion of the Abraham Accords, the Arab-Israeli agreements brokered during the first Trump administration.
+By 2025, Fetterman opposed a two-state solution, saying in a meeting with J Street President Jeremy Ben-Ami "You can't reform a carton of sour milk" in reference to the Palestinians and that he had never met an Arab person who would condemn Hamas.
+Notes from the meeting read: "Correction, Only a single Arab he has met with that staff was present for wouldn't outright condemn Hamas."